-Ryan Kitzen is SPEAR Physical Therapy’s VP of Operations.
+Ryan Kitzen is SPEAR Physical Therapy’s Chief Operating Officer.
 He is a licensed and registered Physical Therapist with a Clinical Doctorate in Physical Therapy.
 He is a member of the Orthopedic section of the APTA.
 Ryan received his doctorate degree from Northwestern University.

 Ryan completed several clinical rotations at various outpatient orthopedic settings including Request PT in Gainesville, FL and HealthSouth in Chicago, IL.
 While in Gainesville, Ryan had the unique opportunity to work with the University of Florida football team and participate in several medical lectures and journal reviews.